hyperledger-labs/splice/support/FLAKE_CHECKLIST.md

   Unless you already know who a good candidate might be (based on what is failing, Git blame, ...), you can tag the person that is currently on support rotation.
   The person is typically pinned at the top of the Slack channel.

+If the issue is not critical, send the above information directly to the Canton Protocol team lead (Rafael)